ask/python-github2/README.rst

 .. warning::

-   GitHub are planning to `switch off API v2`_ on 2012-05-01, you should be looking to replace ``github2`` as soon as possible.
+   GitHub have marked API v2 as deprecated, you should be looking to replace your usage of ``github2`` in the near future.

    Both remoteobjects_ and micromodels_ provide easy-to-use functionality for creating bindings to remote APIs, and should significantly reduce the amount